Monday’s Rune: Ardent Courage

 and fast

-and way, way too easy
+and way, way too smoothly

 and too often takes folks